 - Examples of soft skills to add in CV

 - How to align your Skills with the Job advertisement

 - How to find the skills you need to improve for a job

 - Don’ts of the Skill Section to put on resume

-1. The best skills to put on resume
+1. The best skills to put into a resume

 It is undeniable that hiring managers are looking at the resumes for less than a minute when they are to shortlist the resumes for the interview process.
 This hints us to believe that recruiters’ looking at your skills is inevitable too.
 Because, your skills give a compact reflection of yourself.
-Therefore, always keep in mind that you put the best skills on your resume.
+Therefore, always keep in mind that you put the best personal skills for resume, CV.
 Here are some of the best skills to put on a resume.

 - Communication skills